Odyssey346/baconz2.github.io/README.md

 # MySite
-I mean, what do I even say about it?
-The website can be found at https://baconz2.github.io/MySite.
+el website that will eventually be done